-Table 8.
-All wisdom tooth studies included in BioAlder are listed above, with data format, number of included individuals, country and age range of the included population (23-25, 42).
+Table 9.
+All wisdom tooth studies included in BioAlder.
+The studies are listed with data format, number of included individuals, country and age range of the included population.

-All references of format type 1 are individual data we have received from authors we have contacted.
-After contacting dozens of authors, we were given access to three datasets for hands and two for teeth.
-The hand datasets correspond to the included population in the published article in question, and we have therefore referred to the article in Table 7.
-The individual-based datasets for teeth do not represent a single publication.
-We therefore call them "datasets" with appurtenant geographical area in Table 8.
+All references of data format type 1 are individual data we have received from authors we have contacted.
+After contacting dozens of authors, we were given access to seven datasets for hand and eight for teeth.
+The hand datasets correspond to the included population in the published article in question, and we have therefore referred to the article in Table 8.
+Some of the individual-based datasets for teeth do not represent a single publication.
+We therefore call them "datasets" with appurtenant geographical area in Table 9.